 GoPro Hero 6 Spare Parts

 - Buttons: https://bit.ly/3eimDdW

 - Touch Screen LCD Display (with/without housing): https://bit.ly/2NbPkgK

 - Touch Screen LCD Display Only: https://bit.ly/2BnFGF9

 - Side Door for HDMI/USB: https://bit.ly/2YhiVvy

 - UV Filter Lens and Side Door: https://bit.ly/2V2tZKS

 Prepare for the Worst

-If you decided to invest in this project, do prepare for the worst as things do always go smoothly.
-Naked GoPro is extremely flimsy and fragile, a damaged lens module and mother board costs $70 to $100 to replace.
-I have damaged 1 GoPro so far which I consider pretty lucky compared to some others :)
+If you decided to invest in this project, do prepare for the worst as things don’t always go your way.
+Decase GoPro is extremely flimsy and fragile, a damaged lens module and motherboard costs $70 to $100 each to replace.
+I have damaged 1 GoPro board so far which I consider pretty lucky compared to some others :)

 - April 2020 – Article created